nanolab-fcfm/laser_setup/README.md

 python -m laser_setup
 ```

-This launches the window defined in [MainWindow](laser_setup/display/main_window.py).
+This launches the window defined in [MainWindow](laser_setup/display/windows/main_window.py).

 ## Configuration

 Most configuration is handled in YAML files and can be loaded or overridden at runtime.
-Hydra and OmegaConf merge these with defaults, enabling dynamic instantiation of procedures, sequences, instruments and parameters.
-The YAML templates are stored in [laser_setup/assets/templates/](laser_setup/assets/templates/).
+OmegaConf merges these with defaults, enabling dynamic instantiation of procedures, sequences, instruments and parameters.
+The YAML templates are stored in [laser_setup/assets/templates](laser_setup/assets/templates).

 ### Editing Configuration

-You can edit YAML settings (e.g., Qt.yaml) to define:
+You can edit YAML settings to define:

-- Main window parameters (e.g., README file, window size, etc.).
+- Main window parameters (e.g., README file, window size, icon, etc.).
-- Procedure lists, Script entries, and Sequences.
+- Procedures, Scripts, and Sequences.
 - Instrument settings, pointing to classes that the InstrumentManager will initialize.

 ## Procedures

-A list of all available Procedures and their parameters.
 To maximize functionality, all user-written procedures should be subclasses of `BaseProcedure`, which is a subclass of `Procedure` from PyMeasure.
-Procedures inherit the following from their parent class:
+These procedures inherit the following:

-- Parameters (`pymeasure.experiment.Parameter` type)
+- The following parameters (`pymeasure.experiment.Parameter` type):
+  - `procedure_version` (version of the procedure)
-- INPUTS (Inputs to display in the GUI)
+  - `show_more` (boolean to show more parameters in the GUI)
+  - `info` (information about the procedure)
+  - `skip_startup` (boolean to skip the startup method)
+  - `skip_shutdown` (boolean to skip the shutdown method)
+  - `start_time` (start time of the procedure, set with `time.time()`)
-- DATA_COLUMNS (Columns to display in the GUI and save to file)
+- Their corresponding INPUTS (Inputs to display in the GUI)
-- `startup`, `execute` and `shutdown` methods
+- Base `startup` and `shutdown` methods
+- `instruments`, an `InstrumentManager` object that handles the instruments used in the procedure

 ## Creating New Procedures